 - How to set up surcharging: merchant best practices

-- What to consider – whether to add surcharging or not
+- What to consider – surcharging or dual pricing

 What is surcharging?
 A simple definition

-- When you make a sale, and the consumer pays by credit card, you pay or absorb the fee.
-Absorbing credit card fees has historically been seen as a cost of doing business, but credit card fees can crush your business.
-A credit card surcharge is
+When you make a sale, and the consumer pays by credit card, you pay or absorb the fee.
+Absorbing credit card fees has historically been seen as a cost of doing business.
+Still, credit card fees can crush your business since payment processing costs are often the next highest cost after labor for many businesses.
+Credit card surcharges are receiving renewed attention.

 - a percentage fee added to the final transaction total when a consumer uses a credit card at checkout